zanerock/cloudsite/site/docs/user-guides/website-development/comparing-options.md

 Docusaurus has built in support for wikis, but it's not focused on that feature set and it takes a little fiddling.
 WordPress does have a number of wiki plugins available as well.

 There are a number of special purpose wiki CMSs.
 [MediaWiki](https://www.mediawiki.org/wiki/MediaWiki) (which powers [Wikipedia](https://wikipedia.org) is the granddaddy of them all and could be combined with static site generation to be compatible with cloudsite.
 Some, simpler options such as [DocuWiki](https://www.dokuwiki.org/dokuwiki) (which doesn't require a database) might relatively easily setup and converted to a static site.

+## Getting help

+Whichever option you choose, you can always combine it with our [[affordable, comprehensive website support plan](/support/website-support)].
+We can answer questions, provide resources, and often simply provide working code.